 So much more happened than I can relate to you here.
 You can read my complete story by clicking here.

 They will blame it on anyone they can, but usually have a few scapegoats that they prefer to focus their blame on.
-It is usually the people that are closest to them and are frequently alone with.
+It is usually the people that are closest to them that they are frequently alone with.
 This allows them more chances to abuse without risk of being caught.
 And many times, those exchanges behind closed doors are not even recognized as abusive by the victims because they have been conditioned to take the blame and internalize the narcissist’s behavior as their own.

 While generally speaking, you would expect someone who is deeply spiritual to display this type of behavior, the spiritual narcissist goes over the top to the point that it is painful to hear the constant spiritualizing of even menial subjects.
+It is an act that is overplayed to the point of exasperating everyone around them who spends significant time with them, but only if they see the opposing behavior behind the scenes.

 How to Respond in Healthy Ways to Spiritual Narcissists